How to Buy Original Watercolor Paintings Online (Without Getting Scammed)

 Frequently Asked Questions

-How can I tell if a watercolor painting is original or a print?
-Look for paper texture in close-up photographs, soft and hard paint edges that behave like actual watercolor, and a listing that mentions specific materials.
-Ask the seller for a macro photo of the surface.
-Prints are flat and uniform; original paintings show the physical evidence of how they were made.
+Look for paper texture in close-up photographs, soft and hard paint edges that behave like actual watercolor, and a listing that mentions specific materials including paper gsm and type.
+Ask the seller for a macro photo of the surface — genuine originals show physical evidence of how they were made: granulation, blooms, brushwork.
+Prints are flat and uniform.
+If the listing quantity is greater than one, it is not an original.

-Does an original watercolor painting come with a certificate of authenticity?
 It should.
-Any serious artist selling investment-grade work will provide a signed Certificate of Authenticity that includes the title, medium, dimensions, year, and their signature.
-If a seller does not offer one, you can ask for it.
+Any serious artist selling investment-grade work provides a signed Certificate of Authenticity that includes the title, medium, dimensions, year, and their signature.
+If a seller does not offer one, ask before purchasing.
+Every original from this studio ships with a CoA.

-Is it safe to buy art directly from an artist's website rather than a marketplace?
 Buying direct from an artist's own website is often the safest option because you are dealing with one accountable person, not an anonymous marketplace listing.
-Verify the artist's identity, use a secure payment method, and check their policies before purchasing.
+Verify the artist's identity through their About page, exhibition history, and social presence.
+Use a secure payment method.
+The direct-purchase guide covers every step of doing this safely.

 Written by Joy Mukherjee